eacg-gmbh/keycloak/README.md

 # PLEASE NOTE
-This repository is linked to a Codepipe that is building the docker image and storing it in ECR.
+This repository is linked to an AWS Codepipe that is building the docker image and storing it in ECR.

 # Keycloak